What Is Group Delay? (Explained)

 In high-end audio applications, experts like Roger Gibboni present techniques for measuring group delay to audio societies, which can be helpful for those interested in understanding the process in-depth.

 The table below showcases group delay measurements of different audio equipment, illustrating the variations in group delay depending on the specific device.
-This information helps demonstrate how group delay affects audio quality and provides insight into the significance of minimizing group delay distortion.
+This demonstrates how group delay affects audio quality and provides insight into the significance of minimizing group delay distortion.

 Equipment TypeGroup Delay at Low FrequenciesGroup Delay at Mid FrequenciesGroup Delay at High Frequencies